filecoin-project/filecoin-docs/docs/install/lotus/README.md

 | Storage miner | The Lotus storage miner queries a Lotus node for the latest tipset on-chain, produces a block on that tipset, and submits it to the node to be broadcast to the entire network. |
 | Seal worker   | An extra process that can offload heavy processing tasks from your Lotus Storage miner.                                                                                         |

-Install the Lotus Filecoin client on your system, ready to be used as a single node or in a mining operation.
+All three of these use-cases use the same Lotus client, but they differ in how they are configured _after_ the client has been installed.
 To make the install go as smoothly as possible, read through the [software and hardware requirements](./requirements) first.

 ## Linux